How To Improve How You Write About Your Art

-Do you include enough images of your own work?
+How about enough images of your own work?

-Do you incorporate photos of yourself at work in your writing?
+What about enough photos of yourself at work in your writing?

-If it’s right for you let your audience have a peek into your creative world.
+If it’s right for you, let your audience have a peek into your creative world.

 Folks who are not artists or writers see what you perceive as disorder, as magic in action.